Vincas Kudirka

 Kudirka gave much to Lithuanian culture, and also published a collection of Lithuanian popular songs.
 He was also a noted writer of satire.
 Kudirka is considered a good translator, having translated the works of George Byron, Friedrich Schiller, Juliusz Słowacki, Adam Asnyk, Maria Konopnicka and Adam Mickiewicz into Lithuanian.

 He died of tuberculosis at Naumiestis, on 16 November 1899, at age 40.
 The second half of "Tautiška giesmė" was engraved on his gravestone.

-Commemoration
+Legacy

 On 5 July 2009, a statue of Vincas Kudirka was unveiled beside the Gediminas Avenue, the main street of the capital Vilnius.
 The unveiling, by dignitaries, including the Lithuanian President Valdas Adamkus, coincided with festivities marking the 1000th anniversary of the first time Lithuania was mentioned in official chronicles.